Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 ### Upstart

-How to make Red auto restart in case of crash, using Upstart.
 This guide assumes you used the Linux guide to install Red and that your Linux distribution uses Upstart.

 Run this command in terminal: